ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 - The [Number Cell Editor](/provided-cell-editors/#number-cell-editor) is used for editing.
 - For AG Grid Community, the [Number Filter](/filter-number/) is used.
 - For AG Grid Enterprise, `filterParams.comparator` is set to [Sort the Filter List](/filter-set-filter-list/#sorting-filter-lists).

+To show only a certain number of decimal places, you can [Override the Pre-Defined Cell Data Type Definition](#overriding-the-pre-defined-cell-data-type-definitions) and provide your own Value Formatter.
+It is also possible to control the number of decimal places allowed during editing, by providing a precision to the [Number Cell Editor](/provided-cell-editors/#number-cell-editor).

 ### Boolean